 It is entirely up to you to decide.

 Yes but you will be limited to the time limit that single presenters are given.
 Designate one person as the primary student on the project.
 The registration page has a line for co-presenters.
 If the primary student registers complete the entries for each of the co-presenters names.
 The co-presenters DO NOT have to register themselves separately.
 Each group should only register once.

-If I am presenting and I need to stay the night in Durham,is there funding available to help me with the cost?
+If I am presenting and I need to stay the night in Charlotte, is there funding available to help me with the cost?

 The rooms reserved through your university Undergraduate Research office are pre-paid.
-No meal expenses will be reimbursed, though breakfast and lunch will be provided at SNCURCS free of charge.
+No meal expenses will be reimbursed, though a light breakfast and lunch will be provided at SNCURCS free of charge.